HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 It takes password character by character from user while hiding from others and then saves in array.
 After that, it copies to another array that is received as parameter through a pointer.\
 \
 **save_game():**\
-It saves the current game (only) while asking for password (twice for verification) and authentication game name from user.
+It saves the current game (only) while asking for password (twice for verification) & authentication game name from user.
 It also makes sure that the game name is not as same as the previous saved games.\
 \
 **load_game():**\
-It loads the previous game saved by the users even when the application is refreshed, using filing-process.
-Moreover, it has a menu for the previous load games.
+It basically loads the previous game (saved by user) even when the application is refreshed, using filing-process.
+Moreover, it has a flexible menu for all previous saved games.
 Also, it makes sure that password and game-name do match, otherwise an error will be generated.\
 \
 **guide():**\
-It reads the Guide Text from a saved file in colorful display.
+It reads the Guide Text from a previously saved data file in colorful display.

 # Reference for Existing/Similar System:-
 <https://www.codewithc.com/snakes-and-ladders-game-project-c/>